 2. Experience Coney Island’s thrills at Luna Park and Deno's Wonder Wheel, stroll the boardwalk, and feast on a hot dog at Nathan’s.
 Been there, done that?
 Have you tried the similarly retro-feeling Playland in Westchester?
-It opens for the season on May 12.
-It might still be too cold for the beach, but the nearby Jenkinson's Boardwalk with amusement park rides in Point Pleasant, New Jersey, is already open, too!
-Want even bigger rides?
-New Jersey's Six Flags Adventure opens March 30, while the tot-friendly Sesame Place opens April 28.
+It opens for the season on Saturday, May 11.

 4. Head to the Rockefeller State Park Preserve for a hike when the striking peonies are in bloom in late April or early May.
 Or try one of these other destination hikes in Westchester.

-5. If you are able to swing it, parlay a visit to Westchester with a stop at eco-favorite Stone Barns for the Warm Weather Weekends.
+5. If you are able to swing it, make a visit to Westchester with a stop at eco-favorite Stone Barns Center for Food & Agriculture for weekend activities.

-7. Hop on a ferry to Governors Island starting Tuesday, May 1—almost a whole month earlier than years past—and enjoy the new restaurant, Island Oyster, featuring locally sourced seafood served alfresco, swoosh down Slide Hill, or dare to zip line at Adventures at Governors Island, returning for its second year in 2018.
+7. Hop on a ferry to Governors Island starting Wednesday, May 1 and swoosh down Slide Hill or dare to zip line at Adventures at Governors Island, opening Saturday, May 4.

 RELATED: Theme Parks & Water Parks Guide for NYC Families